Data Scientist

 European Market

-Data Scientist Market in Europe
+What Does the Data Scientist Market Look Like in Europe?

 Germany, the Netherlands, and the UK are the largest markets.
 Banking (Frankfurt, London), pharma (Basel, Zurich), and tech (Berlin, Amsterdam) lead hiring.